 Drug interactions may also occur between CBD (or any other cannabinoid) and your prescribed medications.
 If you have any concerns about taking CBD, talk to your doctor first!

 Cannabidiolic Acid (CBDA)

 As we mentioned, CBDA serves as the precursor to the more popular CBD.
 CBDA exists as a natural chemical compound in cannabis.
-Users can consume CBDA by itself in the form of tinctures, edibles, or beverages.
+Users can consume CBDA by itself in the form of tinctures, edibles (like hemp gummies), or beverages.

 CBG originates from cannabigerolic acid (CBGA), which is the grandfather of all the natural chemical compounds in cannabis.
 THCA and CBDA both originate from CBGA, meaning there would be no THC or CBD without it.